carollzambelli/Movie-Trailer-Website/README.md

 # Movie Trailer

-Source code for a Movie Trailer website.Project is part of Nanodegree Full Stack Developer Course
+Source code for a Movie Trailer website.

 **What it is and does**